Average Salary in Switzerland: CHF 7,024 a Month Is the Official Median

 3. Average salary in Switzerland by industry sector

-The CHF 95,000 median conceals enormous variation across sectors.
+The national median conceals enormous variation across sectors.
 Financial services and pharmaceuticals pull the average up significantly; hospitality, retail, and care work sit well below it.

 | Sector | Median gross salary | vs. national median |